William L. Borden: Early life, college, and military service

-Borden was born in Washington, D.C., in 1920, and grew up in the city.
-His father served in the Army Medical Corps and became president of the Medical Society of the District of Columbia, while his mother was known for her upright character.
+Borden was born in Washington, D.C., on February 6, 1920, and grew up in the city.
+His father served in the Army Medical Corps and became president of the Medical Society of the District of Columbia.
+The importance his mother attached to honorable behavior left a strong impression on him.
 The family had a military tradition, and Borden's middle name came from a relative, Colonel Emerson H. Liscum, who had fallen in the Boxer Rebellion.

 Raised in affluent circumstances, Borden attended the private St. Albans School in Washington, from where he was graduated in 1938.

 Borden went to Yale College, where he fit into the rich and clubby pre-war Ivy League environment.
 He was president of the Yale Political Union and belonged to the literary-minded Elizabethan Club.
 Borden at this time has been described by author Richard Rhodes as "bright, ardent and utopian".
 He was editor of the Yale Daily News and columns he wrote for that paper reflected his gradual switch from traditional American isolationism to interventionism, an evolution in thinking common among his contemporaries.
 His conversion became complete shortly before the Japanese attack on Pearl Harbor.

 Earning a bachelor's degree, Borden graduated from Yale in 1942, ranking at the top of his class.
 He married Georgia Inglehart, a teacher who had graduated from Smith College, in June 1942.
 They would go on to have two children.

 Borden enlisted in the United States Army Air Forces in July 1942, shortly after graduation and marriage, and volunteered for training as a bomber pilot.
 He became a pilot of the Consolidated B-24 Liberator, based in England with the Eighth Air Force.
 He flew thirty missions there, volunteering for service with a unit, the 856th Bombardment Squadron of the 492d Bombardment Group, that was part of Operation Carpetbagger and was based at USAAF Station 179 at RAF Harrington.
 As part of these operations, Borden flew specially equipped B-24s at night over Germany and Nazi-occupied Western Europe, dropping by parachute spies and Jedburgh saboteur teams as well as supplies to resistance groups.
 Having completed his tour of duty, Borden was discharged from military service in 1945.

 Two technological developments during the war greatly affected Borden's thinking.
 One came in November 1944: while returning from a nighttime mission over Holland after dropping supplies to the Dutch resistance, he saw a German V-2 rocket in flight on its way to strike London.
 "It resembled a meteor, streaming red sparks and whizzing past us as though the aircraft were motionless ...
 I became convinced that it was only a matter of time until rockets would expose the United States to direct, transoceanic attack."
 The other was in August 1945 upon learning of the atomic bombings of Japan, which he said had a "galvanic effect" on him.